 - Check if Windows 10 21H1 is installed with Settings

 Check if Windows 10 21H1 is installed with winver

-Check whether the Windows 10 21H1 is installed on your device with these steps:
+To check whether the Windows 10 21H1 is installed on your device, use these steps:

 Open Start on Windows 10.

 winverand press Enter.Quick tip: You can also use the Windows key + R keyboard shortcut, type the

 Check if the “About Windows” dialog reads “Version 21H1” and “OS Build 19043.985”.